survivejs/webpack-book/manuscript/developing/03_linting.md

 JSHint looks into specific rules to apply from `.jshintrc`.
 You can also define custom settings within a `jshint` object at your webpack configuration.
 Exact configuration options have been covered by [the JSHint documentation](http://jshint.com/docs/) in detail.

+## Prettier

+[Prettier](https://www.npmjs.com/package/prettier) goes one step further and can format your code automatically according to your coding style.
+If you want to use Prettier with ESLint, you should use [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) to disable ESLint rules that conflict with Prettier.
+Be warned that Prettier is highly opinionated in how it thinks code should look and offers few formatting options.

+## Danger

+[Danger](https://www.npmjs.com/package/danger) operates on a higher level than the tools discussed.
+For example, it can check that the project change log was updated before a release is pushed to the public.
+You can also force pull requests of your project to comply specific standards.

 ## EditorConfig

 [EditorConfig](http://editorconfig.org/) allows you to maintain a consistent coding style across different IDEs and editors.
 Certain even come with built-in support.
 For others, you should install a separate plugin.
 Also, you need to set up a file: